Embodiment

 Just like physical bodies, energy bodies can present with a wide range of pains and difficulties when you become sensitive to them.
 If you are having trouble, I’d recommend finding an energy worker who you feel has a nice vibe to work with you on it.

 Compassionate presence is very sensual.
-It can be a really lovely experience and it’s helpful to work directly with this in your practice to cultivate presence.
+It can be a really lovely experience and it’s helpful to work directly with this sensuality in your practice to help cultivate presence.

-It has strong sexual connotations in our culture – and this is a large part of it – but it can also be more broad than this.
+Eros has strong sexual connotations in our culture and this is an important part of it but it can also be a lot broader than this.
 Eros can relate to how you connect with every aspect of experience.
 So much of presence is found in connection, that unless you are able to have some sense of free-flow of eros, it becomes almost impossible to be present.

-There’s a lot of shame and resistance to erotic energy in our culture and also lots of people have trauma around this aspect of experience.
-Be gentle with yourself if you have any trauma.
+There’s a lot of shame and resistance to eros in our culture and also lots of people have trauma around this aspect of experience.
+Be particularly gentle with yourself if you have any sexual trauma.
 Take time to ensure that you feel safe when accessing these parts of yourself and really make space for whatever emotions and sensations are coming up.

-It’s really nice to cultivate a healthy, positive relationship to your body and its sexuality and this can open up a huge amount of presence for you in daily life too – your eros is the part of you that allows you to feel alive and radiant.
+It’s really nice to cultivate a healthy, positive relationship to your body, its desires, the way it finds aliveness and its sensuality and sexuality.
+This can open up a huge amount of presence.

-Here are some simple practices for connecting with this part of you:
+Here are some simple practices for connecting with eros:

 Here is a simple structured practice for connecting with the body.

-If you get lost at any point during the process you can go back to the first step.
+- If you get distracted at any time you can come back to counting breaths.

-The important thing with this practice is that it is facilitating you to be more present with your body as well as to develop a sensitivity to your felt experience.
+This practice is facilitating you to be more present with your body as well as to develop a sensitivity to your felt experience.

 Explore more about the body in the whole being awakening framework